gideros/gideros/README.md

 ## Example code

+Lua is used to build games with Gideros.
+Below you can find a few simple examples to show how easy to show basic screen elemens.

 ### Displaying an image

 To display image, we firstly create the Texture object with its name and optional boolean parameter which indicates if the image should be filtere (anti-alised).
 Then we create Bitmap object, position it at some coordinate (default are 0,0) and add it to the stage.